smkz15/smolagents_1/README.md

 ---
 # Which AI model for smolagents ?

-The more parameters the model has, the better it will be. to my point of view mistral's model are the best
+The more parameters the model has, the better it will be. to my point of view mistrals' models are the best

 <img width="1493" height="875" alt="Capture d’écran 2025-11-05 à 17 19 55" src="https://github.com/user-attachments/assets/13e92309-a7fc-4b57-b125-e3efba201e42" />